LIVE LTL RATES

 How Warp simplifies freight insurance

-Warp partners with Falvey Shippers Insurance to offer one-click cargo coverage at checkout.
+Every Warp shipment includes Carmack Amendment carrier liability up to $100,000 plus a $75K FMCSA surety bond at no extra cost.
+For higher-value freight, Warp partners with Falvey to offer optional cargo coverage up to $1M per shipment as an add-on at checkout.
 There is no separate application, no waiting for underwriting approval, and no need to manage a standalone insurance policy.
-When you book a shipment on Warp, you can add coverage with a single click and receive an instant policy with a downloadable certificate of insurance.
+Add coverage with a single click and receive an instant policy with a downloadable certificate of insurance.

 If you need to file a claim, Warp handles the process on your behalf.
 Coverage is available for all commodity types and shipment modes, so you can protect every load without managing multiple insurance providers.